They think it's all over...

 This was also the first time the countries of the world had communed en-masse, face to face since the Covid pandemic broke in early 2020 – something that had shuck the world, awakened people to take control of the direction of their lives and, or course the fragile reality of human life.

-It wasn’t just Covid that has shown how exposed we all are, the global weather events in the 9 months up to this event saw heat, flooding and drought on scales never seen before, in places that had never experienced extreme weather events.
-The patterns were clear, the science and data even clearer about what needed to be done, and done NOW!
+It wasn’t just Covid that has shown how exposed we all are, the global weather events in the months leading up to this event saw heat, flooding and drought on scales never seen before, in places that had never experienced extreme weather events.
+The patterns are clear, the science and data even clearer about what needs to be done, and done NOW!

 We heard lots of promises and some passionate dialogue about this once in a lifetime opportunity to make a difference for generations to come.
 There was a sense of optimism, this could be THE turning point, something that would be remembered for millennia to come.
 The outcome was going to be a win for everyone on the planet.